schepal/crypto_vol_arb/README.md

 # Bitcoin Volatility Arbitrage Trading
-A tool used to analyze volatility arbitrage opportunities in cryptocurrency derivative markets.
+A tool used to analyze volatility arbitrage opportunities in cryptocurrency option markets.

 #### Disclaimer: This tool is only for demonstration purposes and is not financial advice.
 This script has not undergone extensive testing and is prone to errors and bugs.
 Use this tool at your own risk.

 ## Overview
-Option contracts are powerful financial instruments to execute a variety of different trading strategies.
+Option contracts are powerful financial instruments used to execute a variety of different trading strategies.
 Notably, the popular long straddle trade is a combination of buying a call and put with the same strike and maturity.
-A trader would purchase a straddle if they expect future volatility to be higher based on their forecast.
+A trader would purchase a straddle if they expect their forecasted future volatility to be greater than the current implied volatility.
 In this case, the trader doesn’t care whether the price of an asset goes up or down.
 Rather the trader cares about ***how*** fast the price moves as they wish to profit from an increase in volatility (either direction).

 Deribit Exchange offers the greatest option market liquidity relative to the other players in this space.
 Using the calls and puts trading on Deribit, we can create our own straddle by going long the respective calls and puts.